moodser/comsats-thesis-template-latex/README.md

 - **references folder**: Store your BibTeX files in this folder.
 Make sure to keep your references up-to-date and cite them appropriately in your `Thesis.tex` file.

 - **extras folder**: Store any additional configuration files or custom styles you might need in this folder.
-These files should be included from the `Thesis.tex` file using relative paths.
+These files should be included in the `Thesis.tex` file using relative paths.

 - **chapters folder**: Organize your thesis content chapter-wise in this folder.
 Each chapter should be defined in its separate `.tex` file.
 For example, you could have `chapters/introduction.tex`, `chapters/literature_review.tex`, `chapters/methodology.tex`, etc. Remember to include these chapter files in the `Thesis.tex` file using `\input` or `\include` commands.